UoMResearchIT/interaction-data-visualisation-tool/documentation/idvt_paper.md

 The IDVT takes the interaction data and creates a set of plots that visualise the type and density of clicks, as well as summary statistics such as total number of clicks, average number of clicks per second and total time taken.

-I built upon an existing project at the BBC, [musicMixSepratation](https://github.com/bbc/musicMixSeparation) that separates different instruments in an audio mix, but, at a basic level does the same thing as I wanted; take an input, applies some Python scripts and gives an output.
+I built upon an existing project at BBC R&D, [musicMixSepratation](https://github.com/bbc/musicMixSeparation) that separates different instruments in an audio mix, but, at a basic level does the same thing as I wanted; take an input, applies some Python scripts and gives an output.
 I used their CSS and modified their templates, then added my own views in the `app.py` to add the logic behind the app, such as creating the directories for each new piece of data uploaded, running the scripts to create the plots, statistics etc.

 The tool is designed to take a CSV file with comma separated values as an input.
 It needs to have the following columns: